chanzuckerberg/single-cell/rfcs/RFC-Uploads.md

 - Waiting: The link is in the download queue.
 - Complete: The upload was completed successfully

+These states will need to be stores in a database or table until the upload is complete.
+This could be in the existing postgresSQL database or a simple key, value storage system like DynamoDB.

 ### Upload Flows

 There are two methods for uploading data to the DP.
 They are Cloud to Cloud and Local to Cloud.
 The follow